-Ellen has a signature membership in the Transparent Watercolor Society of America, The Red River Watercolor Society, The Watercolor Society of Alabama and Watercolor West.
+Ellen is a signature member in the Transparent Watercolor Society of America, The Red River Watercolor Society, The Watercolor Society of Alabama, and Watercolor West.

 For more information about Ellen or her artwork, let’s get in touch.